What is Buccal Fat Removal? Procedure, Cost, Recovery & Results

 What is Buccal Fat?

-Buccal fat is a fat pad located in the lower cheek area, between the facial muscles.
+Buccal fat pads are naturally occurring fat deposits in the lower cheek area.
 These fat pads serve several important anatomical functions:

 • They provide structural support for facial muscles